xebialabs/xl-docker-images/docs/environment-variables.md

 - MQ task queue password

 ##### `HOSTNAME_SUFFIX`
-- value: "any-string"
+- value: "string"
-- Adds suffix to your XLDeploy hostname in which external Workers will use to connect to master when having master-worker setup.
+- Adds any string suffix to your XLDeploy hostname in which external Workers will use to connect to master when having master-worker setup.